StanfordSpezi/SpeziQuestionnaire/Sources/SpeziQuestionnaire/SpeziQuestionnaire.docc/SpeziQuestionnaire.md

 [your app in Xcode](https://developer.apple.com/documentation/xcode/adding-package-dependencies-to-your-app#) or [Swift package](https://developer.apple.com/documentation/xcode/creating-a-standalone-swift-package-with-xcode#Add-a-dependency-on-another-Swift-package).

-> Important: If your application is not yet configured to use Spezi, follow the [Spezi setup article](https://swiftpackageindex.com/stanfordspezi/spezi/documentation/spezi/setup) setup the core Spezi infrastructure.
+> Important: If your application is not yet configured to use Spezi, follow the [Spezi setup article](https://swiftpackageindex.com/stanfordspezi/spezi/documentation/spezi/setup) and set the core Spezi infrastructure.

-### 2. Ensure that your Standard Conforms to the ``QuestionnaireConstraint`` Protocol
+### 2. Ensure that your Standard Conforms to the QuestionnaireConstraint Protocol

-In order to recieve responses from Questionnaires, the [`Standard`](https://swiftpackageindex.com/stanfordspezi/spezi/documentation/spezi/standard) defined in your Configuration within your [`SpeziAppDelegate`](https://swiftpackageindex.com/stanfordspezi/spezi/documentation/spezi/speziappdelegate) should conform to the ``QuestionnaireConstraint`` protocol.
+In order to receive responses from Questionnaires, the [`Standard`](https://swiftpackageindex.com/stanfordspezi/spezi/documentation/spezi/standard) defined in your configuration within your [`SpeziAppDelegate`](https://swiftpackageindex.com/stanfordspezi/spezi/documentation/spezi/speziappdelegate) should conform to the [`QuestionnaireConstraint`](https://swiftpackageindex.com/stanfordspezi/speziquestionnaire/documentation/speziquestionnaire/questionnaireconstraint) protocol.

 Below, we create an `ExampleStandard` and extend it to implement an `add` function which receives the result of our questionnaire as a [FHIR QuestionnaireResponse](http://hl7.org/fhir/R4/questionnaireresponse.html).
 In this simple example, completing a survey increases the surveyResponseCount.